Ultraplot/ultraplot/docs/why.rst

   unspecified spacing parameters.
 For example, passing ``right=1`` to :func:`~ultraplot.figure.Figure.add_subplots` fixes the right margin at 1 font size-width while the others are adjusted automatically.
-* Only one `ultraplot.gridspec.GridSpec` is permitted per figure, considerably simplifying the tight layout algorithm calculations.
+* Only one :class:`~ultraplot.gridspec.GridSpec` is permitted per figure, considerably simplifying the tight layout algorithm calculations.
   This restriction is enforced by requiring successive :func:`~ultraplot.figure.Figure.add_subplot` calls to imply the same geometry and